 Convicted women carry a lot into prison, too.
 Guilt.
 Shame.
 Destructive habits.
 Wounds of abuse.
 But what if people didn't have to leave prison with all the emotional and spiritual baggage with which they entered?
 What if these could be let go for good?

 That's part of the vision for Create: New Beginnings, the restorative in-prison art workshop Stephanie co-leads with fellow artist Martha Ackerman.
-Create: New Beginnings has visited Rikers Island Jail and Minnesota Correctional Facility-Shakopee in the past and just recently added California Institute for Women (CIW) to the list.
+Create: New Beginnings has visited Rikers Island Jail, Minnesota Correctional Facility-Shakopee, California Institute for Women (CIW), and other correctional facilities.

-Located in Corona, Calif., CIW is also home to a new Prison Fellowship Academy® site, where participants will address criminal thinking and behavior, addiction, victim impact, and more.
-Recently, 40 women from CIW's new Academy cohort welcomed Martha and Stephanie for a lesson on the art of forgiveness.
+Located in Corona, Calif., CIW is also home to a Prison Fellowship Academy® site, where participants address criminal thinking and behavior, addiction, victim impact, and more.
+Forty women from CIW's Academy cohort welcomed Martha and Stephanie for a lesson on the art of forgiveness.

 What if people didn't have to leave prison with all emotional and spiritual baggage they had toted in?
 What if these could be let go for good?